Military Phone Scams: How Scammers Target Military Personnel

 |Prizes, Sweepstakes and Lotteries||2%|

-As opposed to civilian consumers, who were most affected by fraud related to debt collection, military consumers suffered from identity theft and impostor scams the most.
+As opposed to civilian consumers, who were most affected by debt collection scams, military consumers suffered from identity theft and impostor scams the most.

 Identity theft is classified as the act of someone stealing your personal identification in order to commit fraud.
 It can be the result of personal information being stolen via a phone call, email, mail, or a hacked online or mobile account.